 A total of nine public schools in Arkansas were named Exemplary schools today under the Elementary and Secondary Education Act program.

 A total of 137 public schools showed sufficient improvement on test scores to meet annual targets and are designated as Achieving schools under the Elementary and Secondary Education Act program.

 The Rogers-Lowell Area Chamber of Commerce recently adopted a resolution supporting the Common Core State Standards.

 Arkansans who are interested in becoming an Arkansas teacher can learn more about the process at the Arkansas Department of Education's Becoming an Arkansas Teacher event, which will be held from 9 a.m. to noon Nov.
 2 at the Holiday Inn-Airport, 3201 Bankhead Drive, Little Rock.

-The Partnership for Assessment of Readiness for College and Careers, a 19-state consortium working together to create next generation assessments, today released additional sample items for both English language arts/literacy and mathematics.
+The Partnership for Assessment of Readiness for College and Careers (PARCC), a multistate consortium working together to create next generation assessments, today released a request for proposals (RFP) for the development of its Assessment Professional Development Modules.

 Dr. Kim Wilbanks, Superintendent of Jonesboro School District, was presented with the 2014 Arkansas Superintendent of the Year Award.

 Learn more about the standards that define the knowledge and skills Arkansas students should have in order to be ready for college and careers.

 Find critical information about renewing Arkansas educator licenses, adding areas of licensure, licensing by reciprocity from other states, background checks, National Board Certification assistance and more.